 The Elon Noyce Program attempts the novel integration of recruitment, preparation, and induction support with the intent to increase the quantity, quality, and longevity of Elon graduates as secondary mathematics and science teachers.
 It also aims to answer such research questions as:

-Answers to these and other questions are infoming the future of STEM teacher recruitment, preparation and induction support nationally.
+Answers to these and other questions are informing the future of STEM teacher recruitment, preparation, and induction support nationally.

-This video features two Noyce Scholars and a Noyce Program Coordinator who will introduce you to the benefits of the Robert Noyce teacher Scholarship.
+This video features two Noyce Scholars and a Noyce Program Coordinator who will introduce you to the benefits of the national Robert Noyce Teacher Scholarship program, of which the Elon Noyce Scholars Program is a part.

 The Robert Noyce Teacher Scholarship Program seeks to encourage talented science, technology, engineering and mathematics majors and professionals to become K-12 mathematics and science teachers.
 The Noyce Scholarship Track provides funds to institutions of higher education to support scholarships, stipends, and academic programs for undergraduate STEM majors and post-baccalaureate students holding STEM degrees who earn a teaching credential and commit to teaching in high-need K-12 school districts.
 The National Science Foundation (NSF) Teaching Fellowship/Master Teaching Fellowship Track supports STEM professionals who enroll as NSF Teaching Fellows in master's degree programs leading to teacher certification by providing academic courses, professional development and salary supplements while they are fulfilling a four-year teaching commitment in a high need school district.
 This track also supports the development of NSF Master Teaching Fellows by providing professional development and salary supplements for exemplary mathematics and science teachers to become Master Teachers in high need school districts.
 Each track supports Capacity Building Projects to develop the capacity for institutions to provide innovative teacher preparation programs to enable increasing numbers of STEM majors and STEM professionals to become effective K-12 mathematics and science teachers and to develop the capacity to prepare master science and mathematics teachers.